 For more information visit the NOAA Space Weather site.

 NOAA has developed a scale to quantify the effects of these solar activities.
-This scale has three parts: Geomagnatic Storms, Solar Radiation Storms and Radio Blackouts.
+This scale has three parts: Geomagnetic Storms, Solar Radiation Storms and Radio Blackouts.
 Each of these indicators has a category range from 1 (minor) up to 5 (severe).

-All categories are described showing there effect on power systems, spacecraft, satellites, biological life forms on earth, HF radio and navigation.
+All categories are described showing there effect on power systems, spacecraft, satellites, biological life forms on Earth, HF radio and navigation.